nodecg/nodecg/docs/nodecg.json.md

     - `express` Boolean.
 Whether or not the extension exports an express app.

     - `path` String.
 The file path to the main extension file.
-This will be read by `require`.
+This will be mounted by `require`.

 ##Example
 ```json